 Hey (mom, dad, aunt Eliza), We're trying something different this year for the holidays.
 It's really important to our family that we have ______ (qualities from question one) ____in our home because ___________.
 We'd love your help with this project.
 Should you want to get us a gift, we'd love anything from ___(our list of alternative gifts)___, or you can check __(our children's specific wish lists)__ here.

 I'd love to hear how this worked for you (or not).
-Share your story with us over on our Facebook group for parents!
+Contact me here.

 Leanne Gray, M.Ed is the owner of The Prepared Environment, which supports families in creating an ideal environment for their children at home.
 She has over fifteen years experience working with children in both public, private, and Montessori schools, and is AMI primary trained.
 She particularly loves to hear from you!
 You can always contact her for personalized support and answers to your questions.